braice/MuMuDVB/doc/README.txt

 MuMuDVB supports transcoding to various formats to save bandwidth.
 The transcoding is made using ffmpeg librairies.
 This feature is pretty new, so feel free to contact if you have comments/suggestions

 [NOTE]
-Transcoding doesn't work for the moment with full autoconfiguration/unicast
+Transcoding doesn't work for the moment with unicast

 Compiling MuMuDVB with transcoding support